Trade directory · Kihei metro · Hawaii

 Inspection Schedule

-Initial permit inspection before work begins, progress inspection for structural work, final inspection upon completion.
-Inspections must be scheduled 24 hours in advance through Maui County.
+Initial permit inspection before work starts, rough inspection after decking/structural work, final inspection upon completion.
+24-48 hour notice required for inspections through Maui County Building Division.

 §4